There are silhouette shots aplenty in Gretel & Hansel.

 Gretel is bothered by strange and unsettling dreams, however, and soon becomes wary of Holda, who begins to teach Gretel the supernatural powers of a witch.
 As Gretel warms to Holda, Hansel becomes suspicious, and after a fight with his sister she takes him outside in the dark, leaving him alone.
 When Hansel doesn’t return, Gretel seeks to go after him, but Holda has other, more sinister plans for the boy.

 Atmospheric dread is the name of the game in Gretel & Hansel, peppering the audience with lots of unsettling imagery.
-There are a couple of jump scares (that scream!!!), but the movie generally takes a “less is more” approach, letting tension build and your mind fill in the blanks.
+There are some jump scares (that scream!!!), but the movie generally takes a “less is more” approach, letting tension build and your mind fill in the blanks.
 It’s effective here, even if the film overdoes the whole “mysterious figures lingering in the background” silhouette shot.

 Between this and her work in IT, Lillis is now a proven commodity for a girl in horror movies.
 She does a good job of threading the needle between being vulnerable and competent, and the interplay between her and Krige, who manages to be “off” without being outright menacing as part of a strong performance, is well done.
 In a film with very few characters, Lillis and Krige do all they can with what they’re given.